biopython/biopython.github.io/wiki/BioSQL.md

 sudo apt-get install mysql-common mysql-server python-mysqldb
 ```

+A password is required for logon.
+Please refer to [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/linux-installation-debian.html).

 It will also be important to have perl (to run some of the setup
 scripts).
 Again, on a Debian or Ubuntu Linux machine try this: